Elayne Coakes BA, MSc, PGCertEd, PhD is a Senior

-Westminster University, London UK where she is a
+Westminster University, London UK, where she is

-Operational Research Society [UK] for whom she
+of the Operational Research Society [UK] for

-ran professional updating courses on using
+whom she runs professional updating courses on

-knowledge management for risk management.
-She
+using knowledge management for risk management.

-was also a chartered member of the CIPD.
+She was also a chartered member of the CIPD.

 Alongside her university works she is also a